Update a token

 invalid_client: The app with the specified ID (theclient_idparameter) wasn't found or is blocked.
 This code is also returned if theclient_secretparameter passed an invalid app password. -

-invalid_grant— Invalid or expired refresh token.
-This code is also returned when the refresh token belongs to another app (doesn't match the passed client_id). -
+invalid_grant: Invalid or expired refresh token.
+This code is also returned if the refresh token belongs to another application (doesn't match the passed client_id). -

 invalid_request: Invalid request format (one of the parameters isn't specified, specified twice, or isn't passed in the request body). -